 What qualifications are required to gain this apprenticeship?

 Qualification requirements will differ dependent on the requests of the employer.
 Some employers may require higher grades at G.C.S.E level than others.

 At Remit we recommend that you apply and register with us irrelevant of what grades you gained at G.C.S.E level.
 We will then be able to contact you and advise you of the requirements of the employer and when other vacancies become available in your area.
 If you need any additional support whilst gaining your qualifications Remit can help you.
 We can also support you in completing your functional/Key Skills (Core Skills in Scotland) which is a mandatory requirement needed for all apprenticeships and courses if you have not gained a G.C.S.E C or above in Maths and English.

 What can you expect once you are qualified?

 Heavy vehicle technicians usually work around 40 hours a week, from Monday to Friday, this may include shift work and some overtime.
 Some tasks can be physically demanding although you will use lifting equipment to move heavy parts.

-From 1st October 2015 an apprentice will earn a minimum of £3.30 an hour.
+From 1st October 2017 an apprentice will earn a minimum of £3.50 per hour.
 This is the minimum salary and some employers may choose to pay more.
 Once you are qualified you could expect to earn between £18,000-£26,000.

 As you gain further experience and training you can expect this salary to rise.
 There may also be opportunities for shift and overtime pay dependent on your employer.
 You may also be eligible for holiday entitlement and other benefits such as company pension and private healthcare schemes.